GuiPimenta-Dev/lambda-forge-docs/docs/home/page5.md

 <div class="admonition note">
 <p class="admonition-title">Note</p>
-In case you need to reinstall all custom layers into your virtual environment, use the command:
+In case you need to reinstall the custom layers into your virtual environment, use the command:

 ```
 forge layers --install